AlphaCTX/mcpluginsite/README.md

 ### Site layout
 - **Top bar** with links to Home, Plugins and Updates
-- **Banner** image with a "Featured" block showing three selected plugins
+ - **Banner** image with a slideshow of three featured plugins
 - **Latest update** section showing the newest news post
 - **Recently updated** list of the five newest plugin versions
 - **Footer** with site title and year
+- **Admin dashboard** with a light panel for creating plugins and managing their versions